UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/07-introduction-to-transformations.md

 >## Correct Publisher data
 >1.
-Create a text facet on the Publisher column
+Create a text facet on the Publisher column (Dataset 1)
 >2.
 Note that in the values there are two that look identical - why does this value appear twice?
 >3.
 On the publisher column use the dropdown menu to select ```Edit cells->Common transforms->Trim leading and trailing whitespace```
 >4.
 Look at the publisher facet now - has it changed? (if it hasn't changed try clicking the ```Refresh``` option to make sure it updates)
 {: .checklist}